-You can also automatically start the prestoctl svc daemon when the system starts up by setting the PRESTO SVC ENABLE and PRESTO SVC ANY run-time variables in the /etc/rc.config file.
+You can also automatically start the prestoctl_svc daemon when the system starts up by setting the PRESTO_SVC_ENABLE run-time variable in the /etc/rc.config file.
 Refer to Section 2.4.2.3 for more information.

 Prestoserve Administration

 This chapter explains how to administer the Prestoserve software.
 It explains how to select file systems to accelerate and how to use the presto and dxpresto commands to perform the administrative procedures for the day-to-day operation of Prestoserve.
 It also describes how to check to determine if Prestoserve is working properly.